sherlach/st/patches/README.md

 patches were applied in # order

-patch 11 wasn't working so I used an alternate version
+patch 11 wasn't working so I used an alternate version patch 22-addonly only adds hb.c and hb.h and allows for manual patching of other files

 ## still to apply
-20
-21

 ## still to load
-boxdraw and ligatures (will require time and manual patching)
+boxdraw (will require time and manual patching to work with ligatures)